backref/graphql-to-json-schema/README.md

 Decorator rules

-- MUST be within a quotes `""` comment or docstring
+- MUST be within a quotes `""` description or docstring
 - MUST be on its own line
 - MUST be preceeded by a `+` symbol to disambiguate against `@` directives
 - MUST have valid JSON value within parentheses.
 An empty parentheses `()`